databendlabs/databend/docs/doc/13-monitor/tools/jaeger.md

 ### Step 2.
 Set Environment Variables

 Set the following environment variables according to your actual tracing level requirements and Jaeger endpoint.
-    - `TRACE_LOG`: Sets the log level that attches to spans.
+    - `TRACE_LOG`: Sets the log level that attaches to spans.
     - `DATABEND_JAEGER_ENDPOINT`: Sets the endpoint the Jaeger agent is listening on.

 ```bash